anton-bot/chinese-numbers-converter.js/README.md

 The `ChineseNumber` class contains these methods:

 - `toInteger()` - converts a Chinese or mixed number into Arabic and returns a JavaScript `Number` type.
-- `toArabicString()` - translates the entire string (possibly with multiple numbers in it) and returns the same string, but with Arabic numbers.
+- `toArabicString(minChars)` - translates the entire string (possibly with multiple numbers in it) and returns the same string, but with Arabic numbers.
+The optional parameter `minChars` is the minimum number of characters that will be translated.
+For example, you can set it to `2` to avoid translating `九龍` into `9龍`.
 - `isNumberOrSpace()` - checks whether the character is part of a number (`true`) or unrelated text (`false`).

 ```js